Entering the race

 Q. When do entries close?

-A. Entries for the Cardiff University/Cardiff Half Marathon will close on Monday 10th September 2018.
+A. Entries for the Cardiff University/Cardiff Half Marathon have SOLD OUT.

 Q. I have entered the race, how do I know my entry has been received?